California Legal Industry Reform

 There is a moratorium on looking further into the paraprofessional program until 2025.
 Considerations for a sandbox program are stalled indefinitely.

 Why Is Legal Industry Reform in California Necessary?

-Reform of California’s legal industry is necessary because the old ways aren’t working.
+Though reforms in California are currently halted, they continue to be necessary as the old ways aren’t working.
 As seen in other states, Californians often forgo legal help because they can’t afford or access a lawyer.

 A 2019 California Justice Gap Study found two main problems persist when it comes to Californians and legal help: a knowledge gap (not knowing a problem has a legal solution or how to find legal assistance) and a service gap (the legal services system can’t serve all who seek/need assistance).
 The result?
 For 85 percent of their civil legal problems, Californians’ legal help is either insufficient or nonexistent.

 But it’s not just consumers who are hurting.
 Increasingly, lawyers are hurting, too—especially those who serve people as opposed to corporations.

 This is detailed in the 2018 Legal Market Landscape Report commissioned by the California State Bar.
 As the report says, “[L]egal regulators face a challenging environment in which the cost of traditional legal services is going up, access to legal services is going down, the growth rate of law firms is flat, and lawyers serving ordinary people are struggling to earn a living.”